KSamardzhiev/Phone-Number-To-Word/README.md

 #Additional task

 The mapping above allows some telephone number to be represented as English phrases too (not only one word).
+For example:

-For example,  the telephone number 4 264 663 is equivalent to the word ***"I AM GOOD"***.
+- the telephone number 4 264 663 is equivalent to the word ***"I AM GOOD"***
+- the telephone number 4 262 665 is equivalent to the word ***"I AM COOL"***